hashicorp/vault-action/README.md

 ```

 In the action, provide the name of the Vault role you created to the `role` parameter.
-You can optionally set the `jwtGithubAudience` parameter if you overwrote the
+You can optionally set the `jwtGithubAudience` parameter to change the `aud`
-default `aud` claim.
+claim from its default.

 ```yaml
 with: